grzesiek/git_compound/README.md

     achieve this.
 Currently only two strategies are available:

-    *   `GitArchiveStrategy` -- it uses `git archive` command to access single file in remote repository
+    *   `GitArchiveStrategy` -- it uses `git archive` command to access single file in remote repository,
-    *   `GithubStrategy` -- it uses http request to `raw.githubusercontent.com` to access manifest
+    *   `GithubStrategy` -- it uses http request to `raw.githubusercontent.com` to access manifest file at GitHub.

     It is possible to create new strategies by implementing new strategy base on `GitCompound::Repository::RemoteFile::RemoteFileStrategy` abstraction.